If you don’t want to hear about numbers, algebraic equations or geometry, rest assured – maths is so much more interesting than that.

 A tutor can offer a different approach to learning strategies than a school teacher, and children usually need this individualised approach to perfect their learning skills and improve their self-esteem.

-Academic tutoring is especially useful for children with specific learning difficulties or disabilities (SpLDs) such as dyslexia or ADHD who may feel overlooked in the education system, as the tutor focusses on their strengths and weaknesses to find the right solution for the tutee.
 Sure, maths can get pretty complicated, but it’s a lot more interesting when you look beyond the blackboard and darn useful.
 One of the many reasons you should consider learning maths with a tutor.

 Maths has a rich background which no one notices upon first glance, but teaching and learning the subject is as important in out high-tech 21st-century society as it ever was.